Skip to content

 152. Progress on commitment to eliminate gender related discrimination with regards to employment?

-The company reports having gender committees and organises routine activities for employees to voice their concerns regarding discrimination and sexual harassment.
+The company reports having gender committees and organising routine activities that provide employees with a platform to voice concerns about discrimination and sexual harassment.

 • Y